johnrsibert/JonzPandemic/index.md

 day as vertical blue lines.
 The saw-tooth appearance of the vertical bars is smoothed by with an 7 day moving average shown as the heavy blue line marked "7da".
-(The horizontal red line in the per capita cases graph is an arbitrary standard to facilitate comparison with other regions.
+The horizontal dotted red line in the per capita cases graph is an arbitrary standard to facilitate comparison with other regions.
-It marks the number of cases per 1000 people that is less than or equal to the lowest 5% of the prevalence estimates in all counties with more then 500,000 people.)
+It marks the number of cases per 10,000 people that is less than or equal to the lowest 5% of the prevalence estimates in the 138 US counties with more then 500,000 people.
+The prevalence in 95% of all counties will be higher than the red line.
 The second panel of each plot is a similar presentation of the number of new deaths reported each day.
 The third panel in each plot shows the trajectory of the ratio of fatalities to cases (or Case